slokesh25/slokesh25/README.md

 I'm an enthusiastic <b>Full Stack Developer</b> with a strong foundation in building dynamic and user-friendly web applications.

 🚀 I specialize in:
+- 🐍 Strong proficiency in Python for backend development
 - ⚙️ Developing backend systems using Django
 - 🌐 Creating responsive and clean frontend designs
 - 🗄️ Managing databases with SQL